sanjanajoshi/Replenisher-Task/README.md

 HOW TO RUN:

 1. Start Apache or Wamp server.
 2. Copy these files into the project folder.
-Upload sample data using walmart-sql file provided.
+Upload sample data using walmart.sql file provided.
 3. Start the project at localhost/{Path-to-task_management}/login.php
 4. Start by logging into an existing manager or register new user.